Localisation theorems for the connective K-theory of exact categories: Applications

 because $\cU$ is idempotent complete.
 As we have seen in \cref{ex:w-quotients}, the Waldhausen cofibre $\quotw{\cA}{\cU}$ need not coincide with the abelian quotient category $\cA/\cU$, so it remains to show that the comparison functor $\gamma \colon \quotw{\cA}{\cU} \to \cA/\cU$ induces an equivalence in K-theory.

-Setting $\cB := \quotw{\cA}{\cU}$, one can check by hand that the functor $S_p\cB \to S_p(\cA/\cU)$ is a localisation at $(S_p\cB)_\ing^0$ since all localisations involved in the argument support a calculus of fractions.
+Setting $\cB := \quotw{\cA}{\cU}$, one can check by hand that the functor $S_p\cB \to S_p(\cA/\cU)$ is a localisation at the collection $(S_p\cB)_\ing^0$ of ingressives with trivial cofibre.
+This will use the fact that all localisations involved in the argument support a calculus of fractions.
 Since $(S_p\cB)_\ing^0$ is closed under pushouts and satisfies two-out-of-six, \cite[Proposition~6.8]{hls:localisation} implies that

 is an equivalence for all $p$.
 Therefore, \cref{prop:identify-cofibre} implies that

 is an equivalence. \end{rem}